jasdips/rdap-geofeed/draft-ietf-regext-rdap-geofeed.md

   The syntax and semantics for fragment identifiers for a specific "xxx/yyy+csv" SHOULD be processed as follows:

-  For cases defined in +csv, where the fragment identifier resolves per the +csv rules, then as specified in +csv.
+  For cases defined in +csv, where the fragment identifier resolves per the +csv rules, then as specified for +csv.

-  For cases defined in +csv, where the fragment identifier does not resolve per the +csv rules, then as specified in "xxx/yyy+csv".
+  For cases defined in +csv, where the fragment identifier does not resolve per the +csv rules, then as specified for "xxx/yyy+csv".

-  For cases not defined in +csv, then as specified in "xxx/yyy+csv".
+  For cases not defined in +csv, then as specified for "xxx/yyy+csv".

 * Security Considerations: Same as "text/csv".
 * Contact: IETF, iesg@ietf.org

 # Implementation Status

-NOTE: Please remove this section and the reference to RFC 7942 prior to publication as an RFC.
+(Remove this section before publication.)

 This section records the status of known implementations of the protocol defined by this specification at the time of posting of this Internet-Draft, and is based on a proposal described in [@?RFC7942].
 The description of implementations